rustprooflabs/pgosm/README-MANUAL.md

 # Using PgOSM - Non-Docker

 If you want to install and configure osm2pgsql and PgOSM manually, follow these instructions.
-The recommended way to run this for most users is to use the Docker image.
+The [recommended method](README.md) to run this for most users is to use the Docker image.